flaviomoc/divraster/README.md

 ## Load data

-You can use a `divraster` function to load the data:
+You can use a `divraster` function to load an example dataset:

 ``` r
 library(divraster)